Projections of increasing temperatures and decreasing average of annual rainfall over this century make it urgent to adapt cities to climate change.

-This action includes the installation, improvement and operation of biodiverse rainfed meadows in areas of Parque Bela Vista and Alto da Ajuda, as a more adapted alternative to climate change than conventional urban lawns.
-These areas are compatible with grazing of animals (action C2), a solution that is tested for the first time in an area of intensive use.
+Instead of grass that needs water every day, biodiverse rainfed meadows follow the seasons, as well as providing food for sheep and pollinating insects.
+This action encompasses the installation, improvement, and operation of biodiverse rainfed meadows in areas of Parque Bela Vista and Alto da Ajuda, as a more adapted alternative to climate change than conventional urban lawns.

 Water management measures

 Green infrastructure contributes directly to climate adaptation.
-With the increase in average temperature, according to several studies and scientific forecasts, the effect of urban heat island is a strong threat.
-Cities will be better adapted, when their green infrastructure is more consolidated.
-The shade has a concrete action in reducing the surface temperature, and the trees are considered one of the best solutions to combat the effect of the urban heat island.
+With rising average temperatures, the urban heat island effect is a strong threat.
+Cities are better adapted the more consolidated their green infrastructure is.
+Shade has a concrete action in reducing surface temperature, and trees are considered one of the best solutions to combat the urban heat island effect.

-This action provides for the mass planting of trees and shrubs in various areas of the city, from green spaces to other areas, including streets where they can provide shade directly to buildings and sidewalks.
+This action involves the mass planting of trees and shrubs in various areas of the city, including in streets where they can provide shade directly to buildings and sidewalks.

 “Open Desk Office” to foster project replication and transfer in the Lisbon Metropolitan Area

-European cities and, specifically, southern Europe, face common climate adaptation challenges: rising temperatures, risk of water scarcity or extreme floods.
-Green infrastructure can act strongly in regulating the climate.
+European cities, and specifically those in southern Europe, face common climate adaptation challenges: temperature rise, risk of water scarcity or extreme flooding.